Liquidsoul/code-craftsman.fr/_posts/2015-08-04-saving-core-data-objects.md

 During this time, I have learned some things about `NSManagedObjectContext` that I want to share.
 Here, I'll be explaining how the saving mechanism works with multiple contexts created using different methods.

-We'll be working with very basic Core Data model which will contain only one single entity.
+We'll be working with a very basic Core Data model which will contain only one single entity.

 	+-----------------+
 	| Person          |